diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 ![architecture](http://zanon.io/images/posts/2016-11-05-architecture.png)

-1. User makes a request to Route 53 that will is configured to reference a S3 bucket.
+1. User makes a request to Route 53 that is configured to reference a S3 bucket.

 2. S3 bucket provides the frontend code (HTML / CSS / JavaScript / images) and the IoT client code.

 3. After loading the frontend code, an Ajax request is done to the API Gateway to retrieve temporary keys.

-4. The API Gateway redirects the request to a Lambda function to execute our backend code.
+4. The API Gateway redirects the request to a Lambda function that will handle the request.

-5. The Lambda function connects to IAM to assume a role and create temporary keys.
+5. The Lambda function connects to IAM to assume a role and create temporary AWS keys.

 6. Frontend code subscribe to IoT events.